-For her work creating Mental Fitness’s array of programs and initiatives, Robyn was nominated for the 2017 Karen Mitchell Women of Distinction award from the Girl Scouts of South Carolina – Mountains to Midlands, received the 2014 Peace Award from Converse College Westgate Family Therapy (Emerge) and the 2010 Champion in Women’s Health award from former Wisconsin First Lady, Ms. Sue Ann Thompson.
+For her work creating Mental Fitness’s array of programs and initiatives, Robyn received the 2017 Karen Mitchell Women of Distinction award from the Girl Scouts of South Carolina – Mountains to Midlands, received the 2014 Peace Award from Converse College Westgate Family Therapy (Emerge) Institute, and the 2010 Champion in Women’s Health award from former Wisconsin First Lady, Ms. Sue Ann Thompson.

 Prior to her work with Mental Fitness, Hussa was co-Founder and Founding Executive Director of the award-winning New York theatre company, Transport Group, winner of Obie awards, Drama Desk nominations and the 2007 Drama Desk award for the company’s breadth of vision and challenging productions.
 To this day, the work of Transport Group is regarded as some of the best in New York City under the leadership of Jack Cummings III.
 Follow the journey at www.TransportGroup.org.

 Robyn holds an MFA-Acting from the University of Virginia, is a member of the Academy for Eating Disorders (AED), The International Association for Eating Disorders Professionals (IAEDP), and is an E-RYT Certified Yoga Teacher and Continuing Education Provider with the Yoga Alliance and a certified trainer for NAMI NH CONNECT Postvention program.
-She proudly serves on the Behavioral Health Task Force for United Way of the Piedmont, directs the Suicide Prevention Initiative for the county, and is heavily involved in the Compassionate Schools and Way to Wellville initiatives in Spartanburg.
-She and her husband, Tim Farrell moved to South Carolina to deploy prevention-focused technology and to impact more children through arts and resilience initiatives.
+She proudly serves on the Behavioral Health Task Force for United Way of the Piedmont, directs the Suicide Prevention Initiative for the county, and is heavily involved in the Compassionate Schools, Way to Wellville and Northside initiatives in Spartanburg.
+She and her husband proudly serve on the Community Action Board for the Upstate Warrior Solution.

 AWARDS / SELECT CONFERENCE PRESENTATIONS: